Jupita-io/java/README.md

 `DumpListener` is an interface which needs to be implemented to listen to results of the dump call.
 The onSuccess event returns the success message as well as the utterance rating as double.

+## Support
 If you require additional support please contact support@jupita.io